Let’s talk about how to have a healthy mentality

 2. Believe that you’re the one who designs your life

 Your life is built on the foundation you lay for it, and you get to pick the ingredients that go into it.
-Make wise and uplifting decisions for yourself because you have the chance to start your future life over every morning.

-RELATED: Use these tips to fall in love with yourself again
+You might also like: Use these tips to fall in love with yourself again

 3. Be merciful to those who have wronged you

 Your own mental health depends on your ability to forgive.
 The first thing is to not hold onto your bad feelings; instead, forgive and let them go.
-Consider these setbacks as lessons you’ve learned and a chance to go on with a calm heart.

 Happiness depends on forgiveness and forgetting because carrying grudges results in holding heavy grudges, wrath, hurt, and other unpleasant feelings that prevent happiness.
-You must release grudges to free up space for positive emotions.

 4. Dream big

-You’re more likely to succeed in your goals if you have huge dreams.
-When you dream big, you don’t put boundaries on yourself; instead, you allow yourself to enter an optimistic, more positive mindset where you have the capacity to accomplish almost whatever you set your mind to.
+Instead, you allow yourself to enter an optimistic, more positive mindset where you have the ability to accomplish almost whatever you set your mind to.

-You don’t need to wait for the new year to create a to-do list and start working on your dreams.
 What you need is the right mindset that tells you that right now is a good time to start working on all of those little things that will put you on the path to success.

 5. Try Emotional Freedom Techniques